 Suffolk Police’s Police Support Volunteer Scheme aims to

 integrate volunteers from a variety of backgrounds with various

 skills and abilities in order to enhance, compliment and support

 the work of all officers and police staff.

 Police Support Volunteers:

-- Must be aged 18 years or over
+- Must be aged over 16 years, although many roles require

 - There is no upper age limit

 - Can work up to a maximum of 20 hours per week.
 Hours are